 Used on units equipped with dynamic brakes, the DBR functions to regulate main generator excitation so that the maximum braking effort of 700 amperes is not exceeded.
-Automatic in operation, it prevents overloads by causing current to flow through the generator shunt field windings in a reverse direction, thus bucking the battery field excitation.
+Automatic in operation, it prevents overloads by causing current to flow through the generator shunt field windings in reverse to normal flow, thus bucking the battery field excitation.